-No Affected Person shall accept a gift or gratuity or other personal favour, other than one of nominal value, from a person with whom the Affected Person deals in the course of performance of his or her duties and responsibilities for the Plans and/or the PMT.
+No Affected Person shall accept a gift or gratuity or other personal favour, other than one of nominal value, from a person with whom the Affected Person deals in the course of performance of his or her duties and responsibilities for the plan and/or the PMT.

-Subject to the provision below regarding UTAM employees, it is incumbent on any Affected Person who believes that he or she may have a conflict or interest, or who is aware of any conflict of interest, to disclose full details of the situation to the attention of the Chair of the Pension Committee immediately.
+Subject to the provision below regarding UTAM employees, it is incumbent on any Affected Person who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, to disclose full details of the situation to the attention of the Chair of the Pension Committee immediately.
 The Chair of the Pension Committee, in turn, will decide what action is appropriate under the circumstances, but at a minimum will table the matter at the next regular meeting of the Pension Committee.

-A UTAM employee, who believes that he or she may have a conflict or interest, or who is aware of any conflict of interest, is required to disclose full details of the situation shall, in the first instance, disclose this to the President & CEO or to the Chief Compliance Officer of UTAM, who will determine the appropriate action and communicate details of the situation to the Chair of the Pension Committee.
+A UTAM employee, who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, is required to disclose full details of the situation and shall, in the first instance, disclose this to UTAM's President or to UTAM's Chief Compliance Officer, who will determine appropriate action.
+Where the UTAM's Chief Compliance Officer determines that a material conflict of interest exists, he or she will communicate details of the situation to the Chair of the Pension Committee.